 Paul Gilbert from the ANMF’s Victorian Branch also said that due to low pay rates, nurses often have to take more than one job to make ends meet.

-“I think that most people that we ever speak to do want more hours and occasionally get more hours, but it’s still not a static like it is in most other industries, where you know you’re going to be working three, four, five days a week.
+“I think most people we speak to do want more hours, and occasionally get more hours, but it’s still not a static like it is in most other industries, where you know you’re going to be working three, four, five days a week.
 No one gets to work full-time.
 People are working multiple jobs to get an income.”

 The pay for personal care workers is also poor, according to Gilbert.

-“Because they see those jobs advertised with an hourly rate of 24, 25 and 26 dollars.
+“Because they see those jobs advertised with an hourly rate of $24 to $26.
 Our enrolled nurse and registered nurse members are paid more than the personal care worker cohort, but not by a whole lot more,” he said.

 Also appearing at yesterday's hearing was nurse practitioner Amy Lazzaro, who believes that high staff turnover is linked to poor pay.